pyronome/pattern-adminlte-3x-htmldbjs-1x-laravel-6x/README.md

 **Laravel** is a web application framework with expressive, elegant syntax.
 For further information about **Laravel** Framework, please visit https://laravel.com/.

-This repository contains Pyronome **AdminLTE 3.x on HTMLDB.js 1.x** pattern basic information, documentation and issue tracker.
+This repository contains Pyronome **AdminLTE 3.x + HTMLDB.js 1.x + Laravel 6.x** pattern basic information, documentation and issue tracker.
 For further information about this pattern, please visit https://pyronome.com/pyronome/adminlte-3x-htmldbjs-1x-laravel-6x.
 In order to generate source code using this pattern, please visit [Pyronome Sign Up Page](https://pyronome.com/builder/signup), and create an account.

 ## Contributing